Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 CONFIG_SUBSYSTEM_MACHINE_NAME="versal-vck190-reva-x-ebm-02-reva"
 ```

 Next, add user packages by appending the CONFIG\_\* lines to the `build/vck190_linux/project-spec/configs/rootfs_config` file.
-By default, most config options are set to "is not set".
+By default, most config options are set to "is not set."
 Update the following config options to ``=y``:

-- **Packages for base XRT support:** This is required for the Vitis application acceleration development flow.
+- **Packages for base XRT support:** This is required for the AMD Vitis™ application acceleration development flow.
 It includes XRT and ZOCL.

 ```
 CONFIG_packagegroup-petalinux-xrt=y